 - HP ALM Performance Center Edition

 HP ALM is the main product with all available ALM features.
-HP ALM Essentials provides basic features such as requirements, test plans, and defects.
-HP QC Enterprise Edition is for users who want to integrate ALM with HP Unified Functional Testing for automation scripts.
-HP ALM Performance Center Edition is for users who want to integrate HP ALM with HP LoadRunner for performance testing.
+HP ALM Essentials provides basic functionalities like requirements, test plans, and defects.
+HP Quality Center Enterprise Edition is designed for users who want to connect ALM with HP Unified Functional Testing for automation scripts.
+HP ALM Performance Center Edition is for users who wish to integrate HP ALM with HP LoadRunner for performance testing.

-Creating test cases directly in this tool can be a time-consuming process.
-To import test cases from Excel to this tool, an Excel Add-in can be used.
+Creating test cases directly in this tool can be a lengthy process.
+An Excel Add-in can be used to import test cases from Excel to this tool.

 Follow the steps below to download and install the HP ALM Excel add-in: